Motorcycle & ATV Recreation

 The San Andreas Fault divides the park into two different landscapes.
 Half of the Lower Ranch is on the Pacific Tectonic Plate, characterized with sandy granitic soil and steep terrain covered in chaparral plants like pine, sage, and sticky monkey flower.
 The other half of the Lower Ranch is on the North American Tectonic Plate, characterized by clay-rich adobe soil with rolling hills covered in grasslands and oak woodlands.

 The areas located on the North American Plate are subject to seasonal closures due to the adobe soil for public safety and natural resource protection.
 Check ahead of time on our website or follow us on social media for updates (Facebook & Instagram).
 The areas on the Pacific Plate are always open.
-View a map of these areas.

 Are you ready to ride?